13 Reasons Why Women Are Better Drivers Than Men

 The University of Bradford study suggests that estrogen tends to give women much longer attention spans than men.
 Despite the popular stereotype of female drivers who apply makeup and perform other frivolous tasks behind the wheel, it is clear that women tend to be able to focus more carefully on important matters.

-6. Women are better at learning and obeying rules
+6. Women are better at following road rules

 According to the same study above, women have a much better ability to learn rules than men do.
 This fact is also attributed to the hormone estrogen, and could explain why female drivers tend to be cited for far fewer traffic violations than men.
 The fact that women have a natural tendency to absorb and obey the rules could make them safer, and better, drivers.